lucidrains/CoLT5-attention/README.md

 - [x] add an autoregressive version of the conditionally routed attention
 - [x] test out the autoregressive version and verify that more routed key / value tokens lead to better results - it works
 - [x] make flash attention compatible
+- [x] create a variant of CoLT5 for high resolution feature maps (image attention) - then try out for diffusion
 - [x] fused coordinate descent kernel using triton
     - [x] forwards
     - [x] backwards